-FM200 primarily extinguishes a fire through heat absorption as the agent changes from a liquid to a vapour during discharge, removing heat from the fire triangle.
+FM200 extinguishes flames by removing the fire's free radicals, disrupting an element of the fire tetrahedron by effectively preventing the chemical reaction that allows a fire to burn.
 When the FM200 agent comes into contact with heat (i.e. something on fire) a chemical reaction occurs locally to lower the temperature and extinguish the fire.

 It then dissipates, leaving behind no residue, and doesn’t damage any electronic equipment, since it is totally non-conductive.
 This means all the servers in an affected data hall are able to continue operating as normal.